 Dad puffed out his cheeks and blew air out.
 “Well, I could do a couple evenings at the fraternity.
 Those frat boys’ rooms and laundry are not going to clean themselves!
 Otherwise I’m going to have to rob a bank Liz!”

-She looked back at him very serious.
+She looked back at him very seriously.
 “Eric, how many different jobs do you have?”

 He looked up at the ceiling again thinking.
 “Five… six actually if you count the proofreading.”